pozi/PoziConnect/docs/m1s/precise-addressing.md

 Swan Hill M1 - 4 - Generate M1
 ```

+## Use Cases

+* Rural address: place point at property entrance, eight metres inside the boundary, and populate the property number
+* Differentiate property entrance locations for multi-assessments: place point at each entrance, and populate each with the respective property number
+* Shared rural driveways: as above, and maintain a field for `outside_property` and populate it with 'N' in any of the records where the address point is not within its own property boundary

 ## Limitations

 There are some limitations of support for precise addressing in Pozi Connect.

 Councils can choose to fund development of Pozi Connect to provide the functionality they require.
 Contact Groundtruth for a quote.

-### Updating Address Locations
+#### Updating Address Locations

 Pozi Connect bases its updates on non-spatial criteria.
 It doesn't compare coordinates of Vicmap vs coordinates in the council's point table.
-Therefore, moving existing address points is not currently supported by Pozi Connect.
+Therefore, differences in address point locations are not currently detected by Pozi Connect.

-### Secondary Adresses
+#### Secondary Adresses

 Pozi Connect currently supports updating of only one address per property.
 There is no support for updating secondary addresses.